Gerges11/Siemens_Task/README.md

 git add .
 git commit -m "Add CircleCI config, README, test cases and bug report docs" git push origin main
-✅ Go to CircleCI, add your repo, and it will automatically trigger the pipeline.

-✅ Shall we prepare your API tests next?
 They’ll use supertest + jest to hit mock-user-auth endpoints with:

 Valid body + auth